 Federal regulations require that the University consider all resources available to a student when determining eligibility for financial aid awards.
 Not reporting scholarships can result in late fees, account holds, and incorrect awarding of financial aid.
 SFS will notify the student if their non-UVA scholarship causes a revision to their financial aid package.

 Employer-provided tuition benefits do impact our calculation of your demonstrated need.
 If you or your parent work for a company--another University or a school district, for example--and that company will pay for a portion of your costs, we will factor that in to the calculation of your need or revise your financial aid award, if notification of that benefit arrives after your award is complete.
-In general, the formula we use is Cost of Attendance - your EFC - your employer tuition benefit = your demonstrated need.
+In general, the formula we use is Cost of Attendance minus the contribution from your family minus your employer tuition benefit equals your demonstrated need.

 Federal Grant Programs